MF Ghost: Manga

-MF Ghost is written and illustrated by Shuichi Shigeno.
-The manga began in Kodansha's seinen manga magazine Weekly Young Magazine on September 4, 2017.
-The series is connected to Shigeno's previous work Initial D. The series finished on February 17, 2025.
-Kodansha collected its chapters in 23 tankōbon volumes, released from January 5, 2018, to June 6, 2025.
+Written and illustrated by Shuichi Shigeno, MF Ghost was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from September 4, 2017, to February 17, 2025.
+The series is a sequel to Shigeno's manga series Initial D. Kodansha collected its chapters in 23 tankōbon volumes, released from January 5, 2018, to June 6, 2025.

-Kodansha USA and Comixology announced that they would publish the manga digitally starting on January 11, 2022.
-The series was added to Kodansha's K Manga online platform in May 2023.
+Kodansha USA and Comixology published the 23 volumes digitally from January 11, 2022, to November 18, 2025.
+Kodansha added it to its K Manga online platform in May 2023.

 A sequel series by Shigeno, titled Subaru and Subaru, started in Weekly Young Magazine on July 22, 2025.